athornton/go-it-mostly-doesnt-suck/talk.rst

 This makes it ever so much easier to remember to clean up resources when you're done with them.

+- Conceptually kind of like Python's context managers.

 ----

 Errors and Exceptions